fitschn/docs/README.md

 # docs
 Mostly docs and code examples regarding Mac setup, GPG, ssh, Yubikeys, ...

-Most of the documentation is available in the Wiki.
+The documentation itself can be found in the repo wiki.